volllly/Dotted/README.md

 You can specify different behaviors per OS in all configuration files.

-Dotfiler can differentiate between Windows, Linux and MacOS.
+Dotted can differentiate between Windows, Linux and MacOS.

 To specify OS Specific behavior you need to add top level keys named `linux`, `windows`, `darwin` (for MacOS) and `general` (applied to all OSs).